dfranklinau/webdriverio-tape/README.md

 selenium-standalone start
 ```

-Then run the tests in a separate window:
+Run the tests:

 ```
-yarn run tests
+npm run tests
 ```

-The expected output should be similar to below:
+The result should be something similar to the below output:

 ```
 TAP version 13